by Eric Johnson, 1963 CJ-3B, Battle Ground, Washington

 I modified the tailgate for a rattle-free ride, with 1/2-inch bolts with wing nuts welded on top and lightweight chain added.
 And the Jeep was attached to the frame on high-impact rubber disks, so it has no rattles or squeaks when driven, even off-road.

 As near as I can tell from the Paint Samples on CJ3B.info, the original color (70K JPEG) was Foam Green.
-The new color I chose is "New Cat Yellow", the same color that Caterpillar Inc. paints its equipment.
-I found the color from the Sherwin-Williams automotive paint line.
-It is a urethane-based paint and the number is 45982.
-"New Cat Yellow" shows very little dirt, is easy to clean, and has a high visibility factor.
+The new color I chose is "New Cat Yellow" from the Sherwin-Williams automotive paint line, the same color that Caterpillar Inc. paints its equipment.
+It shows very little dirt, is easy to clean, and has a high visibility factor.

 The hood art is the smokejumper insignia, as a tribute to the hard work backcountry fire crews do each summer.